OlakunlePaul/OlakunlePaul/README.md

 - 👋 Hi, I’m @OlakunlePaul
-- 👀 I’m confident in programming and Web development
+- 👀 I’m a Full stack AI and Software Engineer
-- 🌱 I’m currently learning software engineering
 - 💞️ I’m looking to collaborate on any platform that needs my support
 - 📫 How to reach me through olawaleolalekan33@gmail.com